 Accounting is the setting up of the Bookkeeping system, monitoring the system that it is working as it should, and then interpreting the data produced by that system.
 Accountants will oversee the Bookkeepers and guide them based on Accounting principles.
 Accounting is much more subjective than transactional.

 Why should you care about bookkeeping and accounting?

 Most small business owners take the least amount of time and spend the least amount of resources (Money to pay for talent) on their bookkeeping.
 They are focused on the result of getting money in.
 They are usually less focused on the process of bookkeeping and accounting.

 Generally, small business owners reach a point in their growth that collecting money and paying bills is no longer providing them with the answers they need to make business decisions.

-Proper bookkeeping systems created by Accountants provide insight into HOW your business is doing.
-An accountant will be able to interpret this information to provide you with data to make informed business decisions.
+Proper bookkeeping systems created by accountants provide insight into HOW your business is doing.
+An accountant will interpret this information to provide you with data to make informed business decisions.
 Accounting takes the guesswork out of the question, “So how’s business?”

 What is the difference between my CPA and my CFO?

-Typically the CPA is focused on historical data and tax implications.
+Typically the CPA (Certified Public Accountant) is focused on historical data and tax implications.
 The CPA will use historical data to file your tax returns, estimate your future tax liability, and guide you on the best practices on compliance.

 The CFO (Chief Financial Officer) uses historical data to project into the future.
 While the CFO is also concerned with tax implications and compliance, its main focus is on the future and making business decisions.

 The CFO focuses on strategic decisions for your business.
 The CFO is looking to answer questions about how to help you implement your financial growth plan.
 CFO’s main job is to help you anticipate economic changes in your business.